Smyrna, TN 37167

 3. TFS continues to provide residential and day services for individuals with intellectual disabilities in Davidson and Rutherford Counties.

-1. TFS will continue seeking financial support for the start-up of our Mental Health Specialty Clinic this year.
+1. TFS will continue seeking financial support for maintenance and expansion of our Specialty Medical Clinic and Mental Health Specialty Clinic.

 to stabilize operations and obtain other sources of support.
 This means finding community support for grant writing, fund raising and promoting a community awareness